 Why Establishing Paternity Is Important

 There are many reasons why establishing paternity is essential.
-Frequently, we think of paternity as an action filed only by mothers who want to learn the identity of the child’s father.
-However, paternity can also have benefits for biological fathers who wish to be involved in the life of their child.
+Frequently, we think of paternity as an action filed only by mothers who want to learn the child’s father’s identity.
+However, paternity can also have benefits for biological fathers who wish to be involved in the life of their children.

-Above all else, there are two key reasons filing for paternity is vital:
+Above all else, two key reasons why filing for paternity is vital:

 - Paternity allows a child to receive the support they deserve.
 If a mother receives an administrative order from the court post-paternity action, she can receive child support from the child’s biological father.
 In other circumstances, the biological father may wish to exercise other legal rights, such as seeking parenting time with the child.
 Either way, the child gains access to a new resource that can help them live life more fully and receive the support they need.

 Paternity can play an integral role in the life of a child.
 However, paternity actions or claims are not always correct.
-In these cases, fathers need to understand how they can challenge a paternity action.
+In these cases, fathers must understand how to challenge a paternity action.

 How Fathers Can Challenge Paternity

-Our attorney has experience representing both biological mothers as well as alleged fathers in paternity actions.
-It is essential to take immediate action to protect your rights if you are the alleged father of a child in Coral Springs.
-If you do not challenge paternity at the outset, you may be barred from doing so later, and you may be liable for future long-term child support obligations.
+Attorney House has experience representing biological mothers and alleged fathers in paternity actions.
+It is essential to take immediate action to protect your rights if you are the alleged father of a child in Fort Lauderdale.
+If you do not challenge paternity at the outset, you may be barred from doing so later and liable for future long-term child support obligations.

 If the court erroneously adjudicates paternity against you, it can cost you substantial sums of money over the long term.
-Our Coral Springs paternity lawyer will take immediate effective action to protect your rights and impose an appropriate challenge to wrongfully determined support obligations.
+Attorney House will immediately act to protect your rights and impose an appropriate challenge to wrongfully determined support obligations.